Shaaali/identity-apps/docs/sdks/react.md

 ### Get access token

-Once the user is logged in with Asgardeo, the application can get the access token issued by Asgardeo.
+Add the following code in your application, and the application can get the access token issued by Asgardeo.

 ```
 import { useAuthContext } from "@asgardeo/auth-react";